 5. Grading Assignments and Assessments

-- The articles in this section will explain the nuances of entering grades, how to view assignments that need to be graded, and how to access and grade assessments.
+- The articles in this section will explain the nuances of entering grades and how to access and grade assessments.

 - Enter Grades: will explain where and how grades can be entered for standard columns, assignments, and assessments.

 - Grading Assessments: will explain how to access test results, ways they can be graded, and other important assessment information.

 - Working Offline: To eliminate potential double entry of Grade Center data, you can perform offline grading and import grades into the Grade Center.
 You can also upload grades from external sources such as an Excel spreadsheet or a comma separated values (CSV) file.
 You must format data specifically to upload correctly and to synchronize with existing Grade Center data.

 - Sending Email from the Grade Center: From the Grade Center, you can communicate with students and their observers.
 This form of direct contact allows you to actively communicate with relevant parties while engaged in grading in the Grade Center.
 Your immediate feedback can quickly lead to intervention if required, promoting positive outcomes for students.